 The general location of the nest is 37Â°27’48” N 121Â°49’58” W. The original nest we’ve monitored is in a power tower visible from the road.
 Two years ago this pair moved the nest to a tree near the tower, but the limb that nest was on failed in a winter storm, and last year they moved back to the tower.
 This year, they moved the nest again back to the tree they nested in two years ago, on a branch about 10′ higher than the previous nest.
 The nest is about 40′ above ground level.

-I’ve been watching this nest since 2008 (images on flickr here).
+I’ve been watching this nest since 2008 (images from the Reeservoir area here).
 I believe the first year they nested at this location was 2007. their first successful fledge was 2009 with a single chick.
 They raised two chicks in 2010, 2012, and 2013, and I believe a single chick in 2011, but I was out of the loop that year.

 These maps give a general view of the location.
 As you drive along Calaveras you’ll pass the old nest on the tower, easily visible.
 There’s a pasture gate at that location, and just beyond it (driving north) is a pull-out under the trees where you can park.
 Parking is limited, three cars, roughly, and on a couple of occasions I’ve found it occupied by cows that have let themselves out of the pastures and taken advantage of the shade…